emmanueltouzery/blog/posts/2016-10-13-teaching-racket.md

 occur.

 The first obvious program we built was to have the snowman fall on the display.
-Our state is be a single integer: the y position of the snowman, and it increases with time.
+Our state is a single integer: the y position of the snowman, and it increases with time.
 We also modify our existing `snowman` function to take as a parameter the vertical offset at which to draw.